 How Can People Decrease the Occurrence of Acid Reflux?

 People who have acid reflux disease should take preventive measures to maintain their diet.
-They should not consume fatty, spicy, and fired foods.
+They should not consume fatty, spicy, and fried foods.
 Furthermore, dairy products, beverages, and citric fruits can also trigger acid reflux in some individuals.
 If that is true in your case, you should refrain from eating them.
-Dentists also recommend patients not to brush their teeth after an episode of acid reflux, at least not for sixty minutes.
+Dentists also recommend patients not brush their teeth after an episode of acid reflux, at least not for sixty minutes.

 Most importantly, you should alert your dentist about any medical condition you have such as diabetes, heart disease, and acid reflux disease.
 If the dentist does encounter enamel erosion in their examination of your mouth in its early stages, they may be able to save your teeth and restore your smile.

-If you are an acid reflux suffer, visit Spring Cypress Dental.
+If you are acid reflux suffer, visit Spring Cypress Dental.
 One of our dentists will inspect your mouth to ensure everything is in order.
 If something looks amiss, they will gladly let you know of a solution you can select to have your smile back.